roostergrin/Thread_API_Documentation/source/index.html.md

 ],
 ```

-This endpoint returns all locations using Thread OpenChair.
+This endpoint returns all locations using Thread Online Scheduling.

 ### HTTP Request